poridhiEng/poridhi-labs/Poridhi Labs/Linux Labs/Lab 02/README.md

 # Linux User and Group Management

-In this lab, we will explore how to manage users and groups in a Linux environment.
+Managing users and groups is a fundamental aspect of Linux system administration.
+This lab will guide you through creating user accounts, managing groups, assigning users to groups, and locking user accounts.
+These tasks are crucial for effectively controlling user access and permissions.

 By the end of this lab, you will be able to:
 - Create user accounts.
 - Create and manage groups.
 - Assign users to primary and supplementary groups.
 - Lock and verify user accounts.

-These tasks are essential for system administrators to efficiently manage user access and permissions.

 ## Understanding Key Concepts